Shreebz/Max-Projects/README.md

 Repository of Max patches.

-You will likely need the installer from Cycling 74's website to run anything here.
+You will need the installer from Cycling 74's website to run anything here.

 Collectives (found in the Collective folder) can be run without a Max license and without restriction.
 However these cannot be edited.
 If you just want to run the max patch, then you want this.